About Sneed Engineering

 Civil Engineer License CA #88,111.

-Jeff also makes construction site visits to develop construction drawings for elevator modernizations and escalator hoisting plans.
+He also makes construction site visits to develop construction drawings for elevator modernizations and escalator hoisting plans.

 BSCE Cal State University Los Angeles.